johnsaigle/forget-me-facebook/README.md

-_This repo is a work in progress...._
+_This repo is a work in progress.
+Please read and contribute to the discussion taking place in the open Issues._

 # Forget me, Facebook!